Annapolis Domestic Violence Lawyer

 - Threatening Bodily Harm

 - False Imprisonment

-Protective Orders in Maryland
+Protective Orders in Annapolis

 Protective orders are issued in cases where a person has a reasonable fear of imminent harm from the defendant.
 These are not automatically issued, however, and a person has a right to speak as to why the order should not be issued.
 The protective order can require the defendant to perform any number of actions including:

 - Stop all contact with the petitioner

 - Stay away from the petitioner’s work or school

 - Leave the shared home

 - Award temporary custody of children and pets